 | Write a minimum viable brief | Define the problem, audience, promise, proof, CTA, and format/runtime | Do not record until every field is filled in |

 Step 1: Pull topics from your pipeline, not your imagination.
-Start with questions that already show up in the work of selling and delivering your service.
+Start with the questions that already show up while you sell and deliver your service.
 Good inputs usually come from:

 Take each recurring question and rewrite it the way someone would actually search.
 Keep the wording close to how your prospects talk.
 If a client asks, "How do I know whether I need a consultant or an agency?" start from that language.
 The search version might be "consultant vs agency how to choose."
-That is better than forcing an unnatural phrase just because it looks more SEO.
-If you need phrasing variants, YouTube points creators to the Research tab in Analytics and Google Ads Keyword Planner for popular keywords and synonyms.
+That is better than forcing an unnatural phrase just because it seems more SEO-friendly.
+Question-style keywords are often useful in titles, descriptions, and tags when they match how viewers search.

 Step 2: Filter for buyer intent before you script.
-This is where most wasted effort begins.
-YouTube says search considers relevance, engagement, and quality, and videos are ranked based on performance and viewer personalization.
+This is where most wasted effort starts.
+YouTube's guidance is to optimize for viewer satisfaction, and recommendations reflect viewer behavior signals like what people watch, how long they watch, and what they skip.
 A topic that attracts the wrong audience can still waste your time, even if it gets clicks.
-Use this quick keep-or-drop table before you commit:
+Use this keep-or-drop table before you commit:

 | Check | Keep the topic when... | Drop the topic when... |